 Stress awareness month

-Every April since 1992, stress awareness month has been held, the month long awareness campaign is aimed at increasing public awareness about both the causes and cures for stress.
+April is Stress Awareness Month, a campaign that has taken place since 1992.
+This month long campaign is aimed at increasing the public’s knowledge about the causes of and cures for stress.

-Millions of people around the UK are experiencing high levels of stress which is damaging our health.
-Not may people are aware that stress is one of the great public health challenges of our team, despite this stress isn’t being taken as seriously as physical health concerns.
+Millions of people around the UK experience high levels of stress, which is damaging our health.
+However, not many people are aware that stress is one of the great public health challenges of our time.
+Despite this, stress isn’t being taken as seriously as physical health concerns.

 Stress is a significant factor in mental health problems including anxiety and depression.
 It is also linked to physical health problems like heart disease, individually we need to understand what is causing us personal stress and learn what steps we can take to reduce it for ourselves and those around us.